nlaranio/groupsup.github.io/index.md

 # About GroupsUp

-Is an application designed for the students of University of Hawaii to find become more involved with students of similar interest and hobbies.
+GroupsUp is an application designed for the students of University of Hawaii to find become more involved with students of similar interest and hobbies.

 # Application Design